 Since 1 January 2011 members of the ATT who have obtained 10 years’ membership have been able to apply to become Fellows of the ATT using the post nominals ATT (Fellow) and the title Taxation Technician (Fellow).

-Ethics, discipline and support
+Values and support

 All members are subject to an ethical code that governs their professional conduct.
 Reported breaches of the code, or failings in the quality of service, are referred to the Taxation Disciplinary Board.
 This is an independent organisation established by the Association and the Chartered Institute of Taxation (CIOT) to handle all complaints against members of both bodies.
 If the alleged breach of ethics or standards is established by the Disciplinary Committee of the Taxation Disciplinary Board it can impose penalties or, in a serious case, exclusion from membership.